jockyeving/udacity_dog_project/README.md

 The goal of this project is to classify images of humans and dogs using different Convolutional Neural Netorks.
 If the given image is a dog, the breed is guessed, if it's a human, a dog breed that resembles the human image is returned instead.

+The blog post connected to this article can be read at: https://medium.com/@jockyeving/dog-breed-classification-using-convolutional-neural-networks-bd9005189104

 **Instructions for the repository**
 - To clone this repository, run:
   ```